phillipod/SISTER/README.md

 Below are common usage patterns:

-#### 1. Download STO Wiki icon assets
+#### 1. Download STO Wiki icon assets (optional)

+By default, SISTER will lazily download icon assets as needed during matching.
+Lazy downloads occur on-the-fly—icons are fetched and cached so that subsequent runs do not re-download them.
+While this avoids a long initial download, it can slow down matching the first time an icon is needed.

-Before running icon matching, you can download the latest icon images from the STO Wiki:
+Alternatively, you can pre-download all icon assets upfront to ensure the fastest matching performance and to avoid on-the-fly downloads.
+To download the latest icons and overlays from the STO Wiki, run:

 ```bash
 sister-cli --download
 ```

 This will fetch all relevant icons and store them under `--icon-dir` (defaults to `~/.sister_sto/icons`) and overlays under `--overlay-dir`.
+Note: downloading all icons can take a considerable amount of time, depending on your connection.

-#### 2. Build the perceptual hash cache
+#### 2. Build the perceptual hash cache (optional)

-After downloading icons (or when the icon directory is updated), generate a hash cache to speed up matching:
+A pre-built perceptual hash cache is provided with this release, so you do not need to update the cache for normal use.
+Only rebuild the cache when new icons are released or if you have added custom icons.

+If you need to rebuild the cache, ensure that you have completed a full download of all icon assets (see step 1) so there are no missing icons.
+To rebuild, run:

 ```bash
 sister-cli --build-hash-cache
 ```

-The cache will be stored under `--cache-dir` (defaults to `~/.sister_sto/cache`).
-This is mandatory for fast prefiltering in subsequent runs.
+The new cache will be stored under `--cache-dir` (defaults to `~/.sister_sto/cache`).
+You only need to run this when icons change; the provided cache is sufficient otherwise.
 #### 3. Match icons in screenshots

 Process one or more screenshots and generate a match summary: